RapidSoftwareSolutions/Marketplace-EventbriteAPI-package/README.md

 | eventId| String     | Required: The ID of the event.

 ## EventbriteAPI.createEventDiscount
-Returns a response with a key of discounts, containing a list of discounts available on this event.
+Creates a new discount; returns the result as a discount as the key discount.

 | Field            | Type       | Description
 |------------------|------------|----------